benfjackson/EuroJournal/Characters.md

 # Portugal

 Wilkers uncle
 Unloaded the family trauma onto Wilker right in front of me.
-Wilker was translating to me the war crimes his family witnessed and their fleeing to Portugal from Angola.
+Wilker was translating to me (as he was hearing for the first time) the war crimes his family witnessed (maybe committed?) and their fleeing to Portugal from Angola.
 Referred to his wife as his bicycle.

 American Lady
 Older lady who kept wanting to hang out.
+Although she was not /that/ old, the cigarettes and sun had taken their toll and left her saggy and crispy at the same time.
+She wore her bikini and makeup like she was clinging onto her youth.
 Wanted to interview me for her teaching project.
 She wants to teach young people resilience because they dont know how to deal with failure.
+I was experiencing my first bout of sadness at leaving a friend (Wilker), and just wanted to be on my own.
+Despite her multiple invitations to come and hang with her on the beach, I went on my own.
+I still ended up seeing her down at the beach, but pretended to not and walked off.

 # Spain